resurfaceio/ndjson/README.md

 ## Usage

-This library is used by the Resurface database, for parsing messages from loggers, and for writing export files.
+This library was originally designed for use by the Resurface database, for parsing messages from loggers, and for writing export files.

+The test cases included with this project include examples of generating NDJSON files, and parsing JSON messages in Resurface and IBM dialects.

-This library is also used by the open source [importer](https://github.com/resurfaceio/importer) utility, which reads compressed NDJSON files and loads them into a remote Resurface database.
-This is a great example of reading and processing NDJSON files in Resurface format, and is completely open source.
+This library is also used by the [importer](https://github.com/resurfaceio/importer) utility, which reads compressed NDJSON files and loads them into a remote Resurface database.

+This library is also used by the [simulator](https://github.com/resurfaceio/simulator) utility, which generates simulated batches of NDJSON messages and sends them to a remote Resurface database.

 ## Dependencies